 The HBA Program includes a first and second mortgage loan.
 The interest rate on the first mortgage loan is higher than NIFA's other programs that do not offer NIFA down payment and closing cost assistance.
 The maximum amount of assistance for the second mortgage loan is 5% of the home's purchase price.
 The term of the second mortgage loan is 10 years or 120 months.
 The interest rate on the second mortgage loan is 1%.

 Your loan type options include a Conventional-insured loan, FHA-insured loan, USDA Rural Development-guaranteed loan or VA-guaranteed loan.
 Click here for current HBA Program interest rates.

-The First Home Plus Program is for buyers who do not qualify for our Military Home Program and do not need down payment and closing cost assistance.
+The First Home Program is for buyers who do not qualify for our Military Home Program and do not need down payment and closing cost assistance.
 Buyers using this program must meet NIFA's first-time homebuyer requirement described in the Eligibility section.

 Your loan type options include a Conventional-insured loan, FHA-insured loan and USDA Rural Development-guaranteed loan.
 If your downpayment is 20% or more and you qualify for a conventional loan, mortgage insurance is not required.
-Click here for current First Home Plus Program interest rates.
+Click here for current First Home Program interest rates.

-The First Home Focused Program is for buyers who purchase a home located in a target area and do not need down payment and closing cost assistance.
+The First Home Targeted Program is for buyers who purchase a home located in a target area and do not need down payment and closing cost assistance.
 Buyers do not need to meet NIFA's first-time homebuyer requirement.
 Maximum household income and purchase price limits are higher when a home is located in a target area.